Operation Alpha Centauri: Aftermath

 The SADF artillery and MRLs had succeeded in destroying most of the airbase's radar installations, its anti-aircraft installations and most of the fuel and ammunition depots.
 UNITA succeeded in destroying Angolan aircraft and tanks.
 As would be seen in later battles, the SADF realised that UNITA was not capable of launching conventional attacks against FAPLA and the Cuban forces and would not be able to stop a combined offensive.
 This SADF operation had slowed down the Angolan, Cuban and Soviet troops' planned offensive against UNITA, but they would again regroup around the major towns close to Cuito and rearm for future operations.

+In popular culture

+The video game Call of Duty: Black Ops II includes a segment set during a fictitious engagement of Operation Alpha Centauri.